Miner Health Check — Is Your ASIC Performing at 100%?

 | Bitaxe Gamma | 1.2 TH/s | 1,200,000,000,000 | ~12,000,000,000 |

-Here is an example of 4 identical Antminer S21+ units mining BCH on SoloFury:
+Here is an example of 4 identical Antminer S21+ units mining BCH on SoloFury, taken from a real fleet:

 |---|---|---|---|---|